CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 #### The proper solution

 Okay, but having crashing be the correct/expected behaviour when all is well isn't really good practice.
-Instead, we could maybe thread a `done` boolean or similar, to indicate whether we should keep going?
+Instead, we could thread a `done` boolean or similar, to indicate whether we should keep going?
 No no, we've been down that road before: threading booleans and state makes it much easier to operate on the wrong state, it is better to use a `Maybe` if possible.
+But what is redundant when we've found a solution?

-And, there is one thing we can discard once we've found a solution: the arcs!
+It turns out, there _is_ something we can discard once a solution has been
+found: the arcs!
 When all the variables have been successfully assigned, i.e. a solution has been found, there is no need to keep the arcs around any longer since we're done checking against them!

 So:
   * Wherever there is a `List Arc` in the main 3 functions, we need to use a `Maybe (List Arc)`.
+This allows us to "lose" the arcs once a solution has been found.
-  * When `forwardCheck` concludes we're done, it needs to drop the arcs from its return-value, both to indicate we're done and to prevent the recursive calls and calls to the branches from trying more arc revisions.
+  * When `forwardCheck` concludes we're done, it needs to drop the arcs from its return value, both to indicate we're done and to prevent the recursive calls and calls to the branches from trying more arc revisions.
   * In the left- and right-branching functions, we need to add a case where the arcs have disappeared, in which case we just return the variables and